-IMAX Enhanced arrived in 2018 and is a partnership between cinema giant IMAX and audio specialist DTS.
-It aims to deliver IMAX’s signature picture, scale and sound to the home in 4K HDR.
+IMAX Enhanced launched in 2018 as a partnership between cinema giant IMAX and audio specialist DTS.
+The goal was to deliver IMAX’s signature picture, scale and sound to the home in 4K HDR.

-This guide will go through everything you need to take advantage of it, including what it is, what devices you need and where can you find IMAX Enhanced content.
+We’ll explain what it is, what devices you need and where you can get IMAX Enhanced content.

 What is IMAX Enhanced?

-In short, IMAX Enhanced is a certification programme to enable the highest quality playback in the home with regards to resolution, colour, brightness, contrast and sound.
+In a nutshell, IMAX Enhanced is a certification programme to ensure the highest quality playback in the home with regards to resolution, colour, brightness, contrast and sound.

 The sound portion is delivered through IMAX’s partnership with DTS.
-It uses a variant of the immersive DTS:X audio format to recreate the IMAX sound experience with deeper bass and more dynamic range than is typical for a living room environment.
+It uses a variant of the immersive DTS:X audio format to recreate the IMAX experience with deeper bass and wider dynamic range than is typical for a living room environment.

-With compatible devices, you won’t need to press a button or select a mode either.
-IMAX Enhanced content will automatically play when it detects a supported device.
+With compatible devices, you shouldn’t need to press a button or select a mode either.
+IMAX Enhanced content will automatically play when it detects a supported device/mode.

-In terms of IMAX Enhanced displays you have premium TVs from Sony, Hisense and TCL.
-For speakers and subwoofers you have JBL, Definitive Technology and Philips, while in terms of AV receivers there’s the likes of Arcam, Sony, Denon, Marantz, Onkyo, Pioneer, Anthem, Lexicon, McIntosh among others.
+In terms of IMAX Enhanced displays, there are premium TVs from Sony, Hisense, TCL and upcoming 2022 Philips TVs.
+For speakers and subwoofers there’s JBL, Definitive Technology and Philips, while in terms of projectors and AV receivers there’s the likes of Arcam, Sony, Denon, Marantz, Onkyo, Pioneer, Anthem, Lexicon, McIntosh among others.

-Compatible TVs have been promised to be getting an IMAX Mode, while some AV receivers already have this special mode that flags IMAX content and displays the format.
+Compatible TVs have been promised to be getting an IMAX Mode (Sony’s Bravia Core streaming service supports IMAX, too), while some AV receivers are able to flag IMAX content and display the format.

-To get the impact of IMAX Enhanced content, you needn’t buy the full complement of supported products (TV, projector, speakers, AV receiver, etc).
-Devices can be bought individually, so if you’ve got an IMAX Enhanced soundbar but not a TV, there’s still the assurance that if you play IMAX Enhanced content through the device, it’ll wring a better performance out of the sound.
+To get the impact of IMAX Enhanced content, you needn’t buy the full complement of supported products.
+Devices can be bought individually, so if you’ve got an IMAX Enhanced soundbar but not a TV, it’ll wring a better performance from the audio.

 What set-up is recommended for IMAX Enhanced?